18.11.2021 BlogThis new recycling plant is breaking the mould – by turning it into new material

-This time on the blog, we want to introduce to you a novel recycling plant based entirely on robotic technology that’s shaking up the industry as we know it.
+This time we're introducing you to a novel recycling plant based entirely on robotic technology that’s shaking up the industry as we know it.

 For decades, Construction and Demolition (C&D) waste has been a tough nut to crack.
 Not only does it make up one third of total waste generated in Europe (and a large chunk elsewhere, too), it’s also really difficult to reuse or recycle into high-grade secondary material.
 Today, we’re bringing you a scoop on a Swiss family-owned company who’s riding this challenge with a new AI powered sorting solution.